TanayShukla/TanayShukla/README.md

 - 🔭 I’m currently working on developing my skills.
 - 🌱 I’m currently learning Python.
-- 👯 I’m looking to collaborate on Youtube and other Platforms.
+- 👯 I’m looking to collaborate on Youtube and other Platforms..
 - 🤔 I’m looking for help with vectorX Documentation.
 - 💬 Ask me about C++ and Tech Related Stuff.
 - 📫 How to reach me: tanay.general@gmail.com